suchja/x11client/README.md

 ### Provided core packages
 This image provides the following core packages in addition to the ones contained in the parent image(s):

--	[Xauth](http://www.x.org/archive/X11R6.7.0/doc/xauth.1.html), Required to use Magic-Mit-Cookie provided by X11 server for secure connection between X11 client and server.
+-	`Xauth` - Required to use Magic-Mit-Cookie provided by X11 server for secure connection between X11 client and server.
+For details see [here](http://www.x.org/archive/X11R6.7.0/doc/xauth.1.html).

 ### Docker image structure
 I'm a big fan of the *separation of concerns (SoC)* principle.
 Therefore I try to create Dockerfiles with mainly one responsibility.
 Thus it happens that an image is using a base image, which is using another base image, ...
 Here you see all the base images used for this image: